My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 In order to prevent the spread of coronavirus (COVID-19), various facilities around Tokyo may change their operating days or hours.
 In addition, some events may be canceled or postponed.
 Please check official facility or event websites for the latest updates and information.

 Find out how Japan's earliest inhabitants lived at the Toshima Village Museum, where vestiges of ancient history can be seen through the artifacts.

 Toshima Island's first occupants arrived during the Jomon Period (B.C.
-14,000 to B.C. fourth century), and at the museum, you can see shards of earthenware as well as 70 copper mirrors that locals used to pray for safe voyages and big catches of fish.
-Of these, 28 have been designated as Tokyo cultural properties.
+14,000 to B.C. fourth century), and at the museum, you can see shards of earthenware, as well as 70 copper mirrors that locals used to pray for safe voyages and big catches of fish.
+Of these, 28 have been designated as the tangible cultural assets of Tokyo.

 You can also learn how oil is extracted from the camellia flower, in one of Toshima's key industries today.
 The 4.12 square kilometer island has 200,000 camellia trees that bloom in late winter.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.